 Some newer models also allow for the straps to be easily removed during a toilet break without stripping off the entire bib shorts.

 3. How to tell if a cycling bib short is men's or women's?

 In most cases, the manufacturer will explicitly differentiate them with wordings like men, women, donna (women in Italian), or using initials such as W.

 4. What do you wear under cycling bib shorts?

-Wear nothing under the bib shorts, for both male and female.
+Wear nothing under the bib shorts, for both males and females.
 Some could call this, going commando.
-You don’t want to end up looking like a cycling hubbard with your underwear!
+You don’t want to end up looking like a cycling Hubbard with your underwear!

 It should fit snug.

 Tight, but not too tight that you feel uncomfortable that it’s hindering you during every pedal stroke.

 6. How to minimise chafing?

 Make sure you wear the right size of bib shorts and try to use chamois cream, especially if you’re going for a long ride.